Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/RailroadTrackConnection.md

 Superclasses: <a href="ActorComponent.md">ActorComponent</a> < <a href="Object.md">Object</a>

-This is a actor component for railroad tracks that allows to connect to other track connections and so to connection multiple tracks with each other so you can build a train network.
+This is a actor component for railroad tracks that allows to connecto to other track connections and so to connection multiple tracks with each eather so you can build a train network.
 ## Instance Members
 <b>Inherited Members:</b>
 - ActorComponent: <a href="ActorComponent.md#user-content-owner">owner</a>